dboursinos/etl-pipeline/README.md

 ## 📋 Overview

 This project implements a modern, scalable ETL pipeline using Apache Spark, Apache Iceberg, Hive Metastore, and Trino — all orchestrated with Apache Airflow and powered by object storage via MinIO.
 It enables structured data ingestion, transformation, and analysis with support for large-scale queries and dashboarding tools like Superset.
-It also showcases how the ETL can be extended to train ML models on kubernetes clusters.
+It also showcases how the ETL can be extended to train multiple ML models on kubernetes clusters.

 ---